 Best ban mian in Singapore

-Ban mian is arguably a comfort food that many Singaporeans enjoy, in spite of the hot weather.
+Ban mian is a comfort food that many Singaporeans enjoy despite the hot weather.
 The best ban mian is handmade, served with a rich, pork-based broth, scraggy meatballs, and a runny egg, topped with fried ikan bilis.
-Here are 18 best ban mian in Singapore that you should try, including stalls that offer other similar noodles such as mee hoon kueh!
+Here are the best ban mian in Singapore that you should try, including stalls that offer other similar noodles such as mee hoon kueh.

 Address: 558 Geylang Road, Lorong 32, Singapore 389509